-Off-street parking is required for all projects.
-Each site is expected to accommodate its customer and employee parking needs on site.
-In some cases, exceptions may be made and parking credit given for projects that participate in and contribute towards community parking facilities.
+When specified in this section, oOffstreet parking is required. for all projects.
+Each site is expected to accommodate its customer and employee parking needs on site unless otherwise specified.
+County parking management programs and policies as well as state law may grantin some cases, exceptions may be made and parking credit given for projects that participate in and contribute towards community parking facilities.
 Parking should be safe and accessible, with a simple layout that is readily understood by the driver.
 On-site parking should be designed and located so that it does not dominate the development.
 Parking in excess of that required to adequately serve a project is discouraged in order to avoid unnecessary auto use, extraneous impervious cover, and visual impact.

 - A. Parking.
 To ensure adequate parking facilities for uses in the region, Placer County and TRPA shall use the following standards and procedures to determine parking requirements: - Parking Facility Defined.
 A parking facility is a clearly identifiable location for vehicular parking.
-A parking facility may be a parking area, parking lot, or parking structure. - 2.
+A parking facility may be a parking area, parking lot, or parking structure. - 2.1.
 Compliance Program.
 The provisions set forth in subsections 3 through 10, inclusive, shall apply to projects which involve new or expansion of existing development that creates a demand for parking, including recreation and public service projects.
-Projects not involving new or expansion of existing development may have the provisions in 3, 4, 5, 6, and 7 required as conditions of approval, if Placer County and TRPA find that the resultant situation would otherwise cause or continue to cause significant adverse impacts on traffic, transportation, air quality, or water quality. - 3.
+Projects not involving new or expansion of existing development may have the provisions in 3, 4, 5, 6, and 7 required as conditions of -approval, if Placer County and TRPA find that the resultant situation would -otherwise cause or continue to cause significant adverse impacts on traffic, transportation, air quality, or water quality. - 3.2.
 Parking Demand.
-Placer County shall adopt and maintain a parking demand table (Table 3.07.A-1: Parking Spaces Required) for the purpose of estimating the minimum and maximum parking demand of uses in the Area Plan.
-In lieu of the parking demand table, an applicant may submit for TRPA and County approval a technically adequate parking analysis.
+Placer County shall adopt and maintain a parking demand table (Table 3.07.A-1: Parking Spaces Required) for the purpose of estimating the minimum and maximum-parking demand of uses in the Area Plan.
+For uses in Town Centers, see Section 3.07.A.5.f Town Center Parking.
+In lieu of the parking demand table, an applicant may submit for TRPA and County approval a technically adequate parking analysis, per Section 3.07.A.4, unless otherwise dictated by a County parking management program.
 When parking demand for a use is calculated to a fraction, the fraction shall be rounded up to the nearest whole number if 0.5 or greater, and rounded down if 0.49 or less.